Digital radio in the United Kingdom: Permanent small scale DAB rollout

 The rollout of small scale DAB ensembles began from 1 September 2020 in areas with high demand for services and greatest benefit for small scale DAB services in round one and then ensembles within the North West of England for round two and a further number of ensembles in each subsequent round.
 Applications for potential licensees are advertised for approximately two months before applicants are announced one month later.
 Licences are awarded from two months after the announcement of licence applicants with ensembles expected to launch by eighteen months from the date of their licence award.

 The first permanent small scale DAB multiplex launched in Tynemouth and South Shields on 11 December 2021.
 Small scale DAB multiplex licenses are grouped into rounds with the first covering the test services already established and some large cities.
 All round one areas were expected to be operational during 2022.
 Round two covered North West England with license awards in May 2022.
 Round three included more large towns with license awards completed in November 2022.
 Round 4 licenses were advertised in July 2022.
-Round 5 licenses which cover London and the South East of England are expected to be advertised in early 2023.
+Round 5 licenses which cover London and the South East of England were advertised in early 2023.
+27 areas for round 6 were announced in October 2023.
+The final round of licences were advertised in May 2025.

+In October 2023, UK DAB Networks one of the operators of SSDAB multiplexes started proceedings for Voluntary Liquidation.